OUR PATRONS

 OUR BOARD OF TRUSTEES

 The volunteer Trustees oversee the running of the charity and provide strategic direction.
-The Board members come with many years of professional experience and have specific responsibilities, including fundraising, marketing and publicity, advertising, human resources, grant applications, IT, legacies as well as charity governance and management.
+The Board members come with many years of professional experience and have specific responsibilities, including fundraising, marketing and publicity, advertising, human resources, grant funding, IT, legacies as well as charity governance and management.

-LESLEY PEEL
+LESLEY PEEL - Chair

 MARK BIGGS